Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 Refresh properties at runtime

-In order to reload the configuration properties we need to do the following:
+In order to reload the configuration properties, we need to do the following:

-• Mark Spring beans that you want to reload on config changes with @RefreshScope
+• Mark Spring beans that you want to reload on config changes with @RefreshScope.

-• Issue http://localhost:8181/refresh request using POST method
+• Issue an http://localhost:8181/refresh request using the POST method.

 @RestController